daawaan4x/restaurant-finder-912389/README.md

   I currently have not learned of best practices for setting up CI tests for an LLM apps.
 I would love to learn how this is done properly in real-life projects.

+## Challenges

+- Incomplete Zod Integration for OpenAI's Structured Output

+  OpenAI's [`zodTextFormat()`](https://platform.openai.com/docs/guides/structured-outputs) function is used to translate a Zod Schema into a JSON Schema that the GPT model can use to output a JSON with a specific structure.
+However, it sets `nullable: true` to some fields which is not a supported feature mentioned in the documentation in contrast to using the prescribed `"anyOf": [{ "type": "null" }, ...]`.

+  Based on observation, the Structured Output feature appears to ignore the `"nullable": true` and only considers setting `null` to the field if it has a union type with `null` e.g. `"anyOf": [{ "type": "null" }, { "type": "string" }]`.

+  As a workaround, I created a script [`write-translator-json-schema.ts`](./src/scripts/write-translator-json-schema.ts) that writes the output of the `zodTextFormat()` for [`translator-schema.ts`](./src/server/translator/translator-schema.ts) into a seperate JSON file [`translator-schema.json`](./src/server/translator/translator-schema.json).
+This can be manually edited to apply the necessary type changes and then later imported as the JSON schema passed to the GPT model as seen in [`translator/index.ts`](./src/server/translator/index.ts).

+  > NOTE: The JSON schema generated is treated as part of the prompt by GPT, including the fields' individual descriptions, min-max ranges, etc.

 ## Assumptions & Limitations

 - The [provided Foursquare Places API endpoint](https://docs.foursquare.com/developer/reference/place-search) is apparently depracated and not supported anymore.
 I decided to implement the app around the corresponding [new API endpoint](https://docs.foursquare.com/fsq-developers-places/reference/place-search) instead.